- Touristy Things

 - The Australian Open is a “grand slam” event, and great fun.
 Be aware that tickets for the later matches sell out quickly.

 - The Midsumma Festival is Melbourne’s celebration of queer culture.
-Not that there’s anything wrong with that.

 - St Kilda Festival is usually hot, overcrowded with obnoxious people and too loud.
 Can you tell we give it a miss?